fzaninotto/uptime/README.md

 $ node monitor &
 $ node app
 ```

+Don't forget to set `NODE_ENV=production` if you want to run the app in production environment.

 You can also run the monitor in a different server.
 This second server must be able to reach the API of the webapp server: set the `monitor.apiUrl` setting accordingly in the `production.yaml` file of the monitor server.